Home » First-Time Homebuyers » A First-Time Homebuyer’s Guide to Insurance

 Most insurance companies also offer a variety of discounts to customers.
 Some common discounts include:

-One other important decision you’ll need to make as you get insurance quotes is what deductible you’ll select.
-A deductible is the amount of money you’ll be responsible for in the event you file a claim.
-Best practice is to select the highest deductible you’d be comfortable with, because the higher the deductible, the lower the cost of your insurance policy.
+As you get insurance quotes, you’ll need to select a deductible, which is the amount of money you’ll be responsible for if you file a claim.
+The higher the deductible, the lower the cost of your insurance policy.

 Shopping for insurance can feel intimidating and complex.
-A quality insurance carrier will spend the time it takes to answer your questions and make sure you’re comfortable with the protection you have in place.
+A quality insurance carrier will spend the time it takes to answer your questions and make sure you’re comfortable with the protection you choose.

 For more information on a wide variety of auto, home, and life insurance topics, check out the Amica Insurance Resource Center